Armstrong ban hits sport hard after signs of progress

 Yes, twice winner Alberto Contador was missing because of a doping ban and top rider Frank Schleck failed a test for a banned diuretic on this year's Tour but the International Cycling Union (UCI) hailed the event a huge success for its anti-doping drive.

-Just last week the UCI proudly stated there had been no positive tests from the final batch of samples from the Tour but now the organisation is trapped in an uncomfortable dilemma.
+Just last week the UCI proudly stated there had been no positive tests from the final batch of samples from the Tour but now the organization is trapped in an uncomfortable dilemma.

 Either it accepts USADA's decision and the inevitable loss of credibility for cycling or it fights the charges because it believes the letter of the law has not been followed by USADA given Armstrong has never failed a doping test.